elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

        NUMA Node Count: 1

-And let&#8217;s make sure we are running on the Mac Mini:
+And let's make sure we are running on the Mac Mini:

     ~ # esxcli hardware platform get
     Platform Information